 However, cloud-native systems introduce complexity: shared responsibility, dynamic scaling, API exposure, and infrastructure as code all demand a fresh, technical approach to SOC 2.

-This guide is built for engineers, architects, and security leaders who don’t just want to pass the audit; they want to operationalize it.
-We’ll cover:
+This guide is built for engineers, architects, and security leaders who want to not just pass the audit but operationalize it.
+We will cover:

 SOC 2 Trust Services Criteria and Cloud-Native Implications

-SOC 2 Compliance is built around the five Trust Services Criteria, namely security, availability, processing integrity, confidentiality, and privacy.
+SOC 2 compliance is built around five Trust Services Criteria: security, availability, processing integrity, confidentiality, and privacy.

 Security.
 Information and systems are protected against unauthorized access, unauthorized disclosure of information, and damage to systems that could compromise the availability, integrity, confidentiality, and privacy of information or systems and affect the entity’s ability to achieve its objectives.